Who's That Girl (Madonna song)

 "Who's That Girl" is a song by American singer Madonna from the soundtrack of the 1987 film of the same name.
-Written and produced by Madonna and Patrick Leonard, it was released in Europe as the soundtrack's lead single on June 29, 1987 and in the United States on 30 June 1987.
-An uptempo pop song, "Who's That Girl" continued the singer's fascination with Latin pop, a genre she had previously explored on her single "La Isla Bonita".
-It features instrumentation from drums, bass, and trumpets, and has lyrics sung both in English and Spanish.
-While shooting for the film, then called Slammer, Madonna had requested Leonard to develop a song that captured the nature of her character; the producer worked on a demo and, afterwards, Madonna added the lyrics and decided to rename the song, as well as the film, to "Who's That Girl".
+Written and produced by Madonna and Patrick Leonard, it was released as the soundtrack's lead single on July 6, 1987 in Europe, and June 23, 1987 in the United States.
+An uptempo dance-pop track, it continues Madonna's exploration of Latin pop, following her earlier single "La Isla Bonita".
+The song features instrumentation including drums, bass, and trumpets, and incorporates lyrics in both English and Spanish.
+During filming—then under the working title Slammer—Madonna asked Leonard to develop a song reflecting her character, later adding lyrics and renaming both the track and the film to "Who's That Girl".